slrsilva/old_website/README.md

 <h1> README </h1>

-This is the source files for my website.
+This is the source files for my personal website (https://www.sandrosilva.site)

+The goal is to make the website a collection of my projects.

 Credits:
     HTML Template: Read Only by HTML5 UP (html5up.net | @ajlkn)